 Rose Street Artist’s Market

-Each Saturday and Sunday, Fitzroy’s Rose Street Market gathers some of Melbourne’s most exciting artists and designers to display their wares and talk all things handmade: fashion, food and curios.
+Each Saturday and Sunday the Rose Street Market gathers some of Melbourne's most exciting artists and designers to display their wares and talk all things handmade.
+Weave your way through the crowds and duck into the warehouse to check out the handmade fashion, food and curios for sale. .

 60 Rose St, Fitzroy 3065.